singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 The vector is on the other side of the plane.

-To sum it up, our main aim in case of Maximal Margin Classifier is to create a hyperplane fitted on a training data of `n X p` matrix `X`, containing `n` training observations in `p`-dimensional space such that all these vector falls in one of the two classes divided by the hyperplane.
+To sum it up, our main aim in case of Maximal Margin Classifier is to create a hyperplane fitted on a training data of `n X p` matrix `X`, containing `n` training observations in `p`-dimensional space such that all these vectors falls in one of the two classes divided by the hyperplane.

 If we represent the classes(labels) for all the n values,